-- 5.1 Student records are considered confidential and shall be stored in a secure area for seventy (70) years after a student would normally be expected to graduate. - 5.2 Records for students who left the district while in elementary or junior school will be stored at the District Office.

-5.3 Records for students who graduated or who left the district while in secondary school will be stored at the school they last attended.
+- 5.1 Student records are considered confidential and shall be stored in a secure area for seventy (70) years after a student would normally be expected to graduate. - 5.2 Records for students who left the district while in elementary or junior school will be stored at the District Office. - 5.3 Records for students who graduated or who left the district while in secondary school will be stored at the school they last attended.

-Reference: Sections 7, 9, 13, 17, 20, 22, 65, 79, 85, 88 School Act

-Divorce Act Family Relations ActInterpretation
+Reference: Sections 7, 9, 13, 17, 20, 22, 65, 79, 85, 88 School ActFreedom of Information and Protection of Privacy Act Divorce Act Family Relations Act Interpretation Act Permanent Student Record Order M082/09School Records Disclosure Order M14/91 BC Ministry of Education - Permanent Student Record Instruction

-Act

-Permanent Student Record Order M082/09School Records Disclosure

-Order M14/91

-BC Ministry of Education - Permanent Student Record Instruction

-Student Learning Programs, Practices, and Resources
+Student Learning Programs, Practices and Resources